newhavenrb/conferences/17_Grasping_Complexity_with_Both_Hands.md

 *Think in terms of costs and benefits*
 Is technical debt keeping you from doing stuff?
 Wrong Question.
-You can still get stuff done, but those solutions are more costly as compared to solutions without techincal debt
+You can still get stuff done, but those solutions are more costly as compared to solutions without technical debt

 *Exploit emergent phenomena*
-We have simple flawed rules which back each other up Look for small rules which exert themselves at higher scale Optimize for a good feeback loop and fix things when they go wrong instead of trying to make sure nothing goes wrong Mistakes that get through a small scale have a chance to get cost higher on the scale (see XP slide)
+We have simple flawed rules which back each other up Look for small rules which exert themselves at higher scale Optimize for a good feedback loop and fix things when they go wrong instead of trying to make sure nothing goes wrong Mistakes that get through a small scale have a chance to get cost higher on the scale (see XP slide)

 *Deeper analysis*